 Building on the skills learned in the Words course, students learn to construct simple, compound, and complex sentences.
 Topics include independent and dependent clauses, coordinating and subordinating conjunctions, and punctuation.
 By mastering these three sentence structures, students will naturally avoid fragments and run-ons.
-Successful completion of ASC 102 Words is a prerequisite for ASC 103 Sentences.
+Advisory: ASC 102